Melkor-1/quine/README.md

 programs, which in turn fork new processes and clone themselves further.

 The program acts akin to a fork bomb, but is special in that it is a quine.

-`quine5.c` is the same program, but is a shorter version of it.